Optimal transport with $f$-divergence regularization and generalized Sinkhorn algorithm: LIMITATIONS

-\section{Limitations}
+The classical setup using the Kullback-Leiber divergence is the fastest to compute and gives low costs in general terms.
+However, the $\chi^2$ divergence, albeit being marginally slower, can obtain a similar cost but with a much more sparse coupling for values of $\epsilon$ corresponding to shorter running times.
+As we discussed above, the optimal coupling can be used to compute the gradient tensor with respect to the cost and thus a sparse tensor could lead to benefits using subroutines tailored for sparse tensors present in most automatic differentiation engines.
+Other $f$-divergences do not seem to induce practical benefits from this limited set of experiments (intended to showcase the feasibility of the generalized Sinkhorn algorithm), but may turn out to be useful in other scenarios.

+\section{LIMITATIONS}

 From the theoretical side, the main limitation of our paper is the assumption that the cost function is Lipschitz.
 We explained in the corresponding section the reasons why we decided to work in this setup.
 A more general theory may be able to include lower semicontinuous costs, but we did not pursue this in the present work.
 The Legendre type assumption on $\phi$ excludes the total variation divergence, but it is necessary in order to have a well-defined $(c,\epsilon,\phi)$-transform.
-Another limitation in our work is that we believe that the Sinkhorn algorithm may fail if no condition like the Good Triple is assumed, but we do not present an explicit example of this behavior.
-Instead, we just proved that the $(c,\epsilon,\phi)$-transform can collapse to almost the $c$-transform, and for the latter it is well known that the analogue of the Sinkhorn algorithm generally fails.
-Finally, we did not study $\Gamma$-convergence, explicit formulas of the subdifferential of $\OT_{\epsilon}(\cdot,\nu)$, nor the generalization of Sinkhorn divergences.
+Another limitation in our work is that while we believe that the Sinkhorn algorithm may fail to converge to optimal variables if no condition like the Good Triple is assumed, we did not present an explicit example of this behavior.
+Finally, we did not study the theoretical complexity of the generalized Sinkhorn algorithm, $\Gamma$-convergence of $\OT_\epsilon$ to $\OT_0$, explicit formulas of the subdifferential of $\OT_{\epsilon}(\cdot,\nu)$, nor the generalization of Sinkhorn divergences.
 We leave these for future projects.

 On the practical part, we believe that the implementation of Newton's method could be optimized for each $\phi$.
 For the tolerances, there should be at least a heuristic way of choosing them in terms of $\epsilon$ and $\phi$ in order to have the marginal conditions satisfied at convergence.
-This issue is discussed with more detail in the appendix.